Symphony No. 3 (Rachmaninoff): Composition

 Rachmaninoff composed his Third Symphony after writing his Rhapsody on a Theme of Paganini and Variations on a Theme of Corelli.
 He arrived at his newly built Villa Senar on Lake Lucerne in Switzerland in late April 1935 with the prospect of writing a symphony in mind.
 Satisfied with his new home and in good spirits, Rachmaninoff seemed definitely up to the task.
 On May 15 he informed his cousin Sofiya Satina that he had done "some work," and during the following weeks was seriously at work with the composition.
 However, a three-week cure at Baden-Baden in July, along with a two-week hiatus in August, put Rachmaninoff behind.
 Five days before leaving Senar at the end of his summer holiday, Rachmaninov wrote to Satina with some dissatisfaction, "I have finished two-thirds in clean form but the last third of the work in rough.
 If you take into account that the first two-thirds took seventy days of intense work, for the last third – thirty-five days – there is not enough time.
 Travels begin and I must get down to playing the piano.
 So it looks as though my work will be put aside until next year."

 Near the end of the 1935–36 concert season, recitals in Switzerland enabled Rachmaninoff to pay a brief visit to Senar.
 He evidently took the score of the symphony with him when he left, since he had it with him in Paris in February 1936 for Julius Conus to mark bowings in the string parts.
 Work on the last movement had to wait until the composer arrived at Senar on April 16 for the summer holiday.
 On June 30, the composer reported to Satina, "Yesterday morning I finished my work, of which you are the first to be informed.
 It is a symphony.
 Its first performance is promised to Stokowski—probably in November.
 With all my thoughts I thank God that I was able to do it!"
 Rachmaninoff arrived in America just in time for final rehearsals of the work's premiere.

 Instrumentation

-The symphony is scored for full orchestra with 3 flutes (the 3rd doubling piccolo), 3 oboes (the 3rd doubling cor anglais), 2 clarinets in A and B♭, bass clarinet in A and B♭, 2 bassoons, contrabassoon, 4 horns, 2 trumpets in A and B♭, 1 contralto trumpet in F, 3 trombones, tuba, timpani, cymbals, bass drum, snare drum, triangle, tambourine, tam-tam, xylophone, 2 harps (or harp and small upright piano), celesta, and strings.
+The symphony is scored for full orchestra with 3 flutes (the 3rd doubling piccolo), 3 oboes (the 3rd doubling cor anglais), 2 clarinets in A and B♭, bass clarinet in A and B♭, 2 bassoons, contrabassoon, 4 horns, 2 trumpets in A and B♭, 1 contralto trumpet in F, 3 trombones, tuba, percussion (timpani, cymbals, bass drum, snare drum, triangle, tambourine, tam-tam, and xylophone), 2 harps (or harp and small upright piano), celesta, and strings.